Aurelio-Schuepfer/Aurelio-Schuepfer/README.md

 - 👋 Hi, I’m @Aurelio-Schuepfer
-- 👀 I started Coding at 15 Years old but seriously started worked in it as a 16 Years old.
+- 👀 I started Coding at 15 Years old but seriously started working in it as a 16 Years old.
 - 🌱 I’m currently learning C#, HTML, CSS, JavaScript/TypeScript, Angular and more Tech Stuff
 - 💞️ I’m looking to collaborate with nice people that got great ideas.
 - 📫 If you want to collaborate write me an Email to aurelioschuepfer@gmail.com